vedantt21/nos3-mantle/docs/wiki/Scenario_Demo.md

 ![Scenario Demo - RW Down](./_static/scenario_demo/scenario_demo_rw_down.png)

 * Close, but this is really tough to do manually
-  * We happen to be in the sun again so let's turn back on the ADCS and see if it finishes the job for us
+  * We happen to be in the sun again so let's turn ADCS back on and see if it finishes the job for us
   * Send the GENERIC_ADCS GENERIC_ADCS_SET_MODE_CC with GNC_MODE SUNSAFE_MODE (2)

 ![Scenario Demo - ADCS SunSafe](./_static/scenario_demo/scenario_demo_adcs_sunsafe.png)